About predictive models

 Add all possible fields that are relevant for modeling, including all optional fields that are available from the Unified Itemized Transactions table.

-Ensure that the Customer Attributes table contains all possible exceptions that your brand may want to use.
+Ensure that the Customer Attributes table has all possible exceptions that your brand may want to use.

-Ensure that custom features your brand wants to use in predictive models are largely populated (i.e. small percentage of nulls) and reliable (values don’t change much day-to-day).
+Ensure that custom features your brand wants to use in predictive models are populated, have a small percentage of NULL values, and have reliable values that do not change much day-to-day)

 Build a model